Wise Card vs Revolut Card: A Full Comparison on Features and Fees 2025

 Which card is best for you will come down to your personal preferences and how you want to use your card and account.

-On the other hand, the Revolut card might be a great low cost option if you’re able to convert in banking hours only, and can stick within the plan limits for the free Standard plan.
+On the other hand, the Revolut card might be a great low cost option if you’re able to convert in banking hours only, and can stick within the plan limits for the Standard plan.
 It can also be a good pick if you’re happy to pay a monthly fee to get a broader range of features, including cash back on spending and travel perks.

 READ ALSO: Best Travel Cards UK